How Do I Keep The Conversation Going Without Trying Too Hard

 You keep a conversation going by matching effort, not manufacturing momentum.
 If you are the only one pushing, you are not building a connection.
 You are building pressure.
 Real conversation comes from shared interest, not from you trying to fill every silence.

-If your mind starts spiraling when it gets quiet, reading How To Stop Overthinking Everything can help before you keep going.
+If your mind starts spiraling when it gets quiet, reading Why Does Rejection Hurt So Much After Just A Few Dates can help before you keep going.

 One of the clearest lines from Episode 129 sets the tone: